ExpressionEngine/ExpressionEngine/CONTRIBUTING.md

 ### Coding Styles

-As off ExpressionEngine 6, all new code submitted to the ExpressionEngine core should follow the PSR-12 recommendations. [https://expressionengine.com/blog/expressionengine-adopts-psr-12](https://expressionengine.com/blog/expressionengine-adopts-psr-12)
+As of ExpressionEngine 6 and greater, all new code submitted to the ExpressionEngine core should follow the PSR-12 recommendations. [https://expressionengine.com/blog/expressionengine-adopts-psr-12](https://expressionengine.com/blog/expressionengine-adopts-psr-12)

 For specific style guidelines, reference the ExpressionEngine User Guide: [Development Style & Syntax](https://docs.expressionengine.com/latest/development/guidelines/general.html).
 Feel free to open a pull request against that page to make suggestions or corrections.